-The lawyers at The Davis Law Group, P.C. represent clients on a variety of driver's license charges.
+The license reinstatement lawyers at The Davis Law Group, P.C. represent clients on a variety of driver's license charges.
 We are very familiar with the current laws as well as Illinois Secretary of State rules and procedures.
 Our attorneys provide professional and knowledgeable representation throughout the Chicago area including Cook County, Lake County and DuPage County.
 Contact us today to discuss your case.